 L = fspl(R,lambda)

-Wavelength in meters.
-The wavelength in meters is the speed of propagation divided by the frequency in hertz.
+The wavelength is the speed of propagation divided by the signal frequency.
+Wavelength units are meters.

 lambda = physconst('LightSpeed')/10e9; R = 10e3; L = fspl(R,lambda);

 The free-space path loss, L, in decibels is: